SecKatie/ha-wyzeapi/README.md

 * Control Wyze Bulbs as lights through HA
 * Control Wyze Switches as switches through HA

+### Potential Downsides

+* This is an unofficial implementation of the api and therefore may be disabled or broken at anytime by WyzeLabs
+* I only have light bulbs and no switches so they are not tested directly by me.
+An update may break them without my knowledge. **Please use the betas as they become avaliable if you have switches to help me find bugs prior to release**

 ## Installation (HACS) - Highly Recommended

 1. Have HACS installed, this will allow you to easily update